 You should take the following steps for selecting a scheme from the fund house:

-- You might use performance as a measure to make your final list of schemes.
+- You might use performance of Mutual Fund as a measure to make your final list of schemes.
 However, also consider consistency in performance over longer tenures, including three, five, and ten years.
 The schemes that you select should ideally be those that have consistently exceeded their benchmarks and compare reasonably with their peers over long periods.

 - You should know sector allocation of the funds, as it helps create a better portfolio since two funds having the same sector investment would be highly correlated.
 However, while investing, the correlation between the two funds should be less, as it gives a better chance for the portfolio to perform in the bear markets too.